RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 This architecture avoids collapse by having exponential moving average weights in the target encoder.
 This is the same approach used in data2vec and BYOL.

 The main hyperparameters introduced by this work is the scale and aspect ratio of the target and context blocks.
-Generally a small context is used to make this task difficult, which would force the model to learn higher level and more useful features.
+Generally, a small context is used to make this task difficult, which would force the model to learn higher level and more useful features.

 ## V-JEPA: [Revisiting Feature Prediction for Learning Visual Representations from Video](https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/)